kohana/userguide/guide/tutorials.urls.md

         'action' => 'index',
       ));

-Routes are matched in the order specified so be aware that if you set routes after the modules have been loaded that a module could specify a route that conflicts with your own.
+Routes are matched in the order specified so be aware that if you set routes after the modules have been loaded a module could specify a route that conflicts with your own.
 This is also the reason that the default route is set last, so that custom routes will be tested first.

 ### Request Parameters